 Research interests include immobilized enzyme technology, kinetics and catalysis, membrane separations, photocatalysis, wood a dhesives, and new bleaching technology.
 Also Chemical and Biological Engineering, Food Science Biotechnology Center, Center for Dairy Research.

 Sonzogni, William C. — Professor Emeritus

 Research interests include fate and transport of toxic contaminants, analytical chemistry of pollutants, chemical limnology, a nd water resources management.
-Also Civil and Environmental Engineering, Nelson Institute for Environmental Studies, Environmental Toxicology Graduate Program, Limnology and Marine Science, Water Resources Management Program, Wisconsin State Laboratory of Hygiene.
+Also Civil and Environmental Engineering, Nelson Institute for Environmental Studies, Environmental Toxicology Graduate Program, Freshwater and Marine Sciences, Water Resources Management Program, Wisconsin State Laboratory of Hygiene.

 Environmental Chemistry and Technology

 Date last modified: 07-Aug-2013